Genomic medicine in pancreatic cancer: transforming care now

 15th May 2025, 9.00am - 10.45am, via Zoom Webinar

 Genomic medicine is transforming treatment and care for people affected by pancreatic cancer.
-Join us for a free, virtual education session to find out everything you need to know about genomic medicine in pancreatic cancer, with guidance on how you can start to explore genomics in your own practice
+Watch this session to find out everything you need to know about genomic medicine in pancreatic cancer and get guidance on how you can start to explore genomics in your own practice.

-We’ll then explore what this looks like in practice, with examples from someone with lived experience and from a HPB CNS who is leading on genomic profiling for those with PDAC in Stockport.
-We will also share practical tips and guidance on how to increase awareness and the accessibility of genomics in your local practice.
+We were joined by specialist nurses and a genetic counsellor who explored what genomic medicine looks like in practice, with examples from someone with lived experience.
+They also shared practical tips and guidance on how to increase awareness and the accessibility of genomics in your local practice.

 Agenda